 Due to the pandemic, travel requirements are subject to change so please check the latest Foreign, Commonwealth and Development Office (FCDO) advice before travel here.
 There is also an official UK government step-by-step guide to travelling abroad available here.

-Yes, you need to wear a face covering when travelling by ferry, unless you are exempt for medical reasons.
+On some services you may need to wear a face covering when travelling by ferry, unless you are exempt for medical reasons.
 Due to changing guidance we recommend checking what is required with your ferry operator before you travel.

-Some services are offering a selection of food and drink options while you sail, and, on the longer journeys, you may be able to enjoy your own space in a private cabin.
+Ferry services are offering a selection of food and drink options while you sail, and, on the longer journeys, you can enjoy your own space in a private cabin.
+On sailings to France, Ireland, the Channel Islands, Spain and The Netherlands you can take advantage of Duty-Free Shopping onboard.

 Facilities and requirements will vary depending on the ship and service you’re taking, so we recommend you check with your ferry operator for full details.